brianblockmon/brianblockmon/README.md

 ## 🎯 Career Goals

 Seeking a position in whcih I can utilize data-driven strategies for impactful business insights.
-I would like to work in an environment in which I am contstantly pushed to learn new things.
+I aspire to work in an evironment in which I enjoy going to work and am constantly challenged to learn new things.

 ---